johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/doc/FlowContainer.md

 ![Context Menu with Library subsection](./assets/ContextMenuWithLibrary.jpg ':size=50%')

-Click **Add** to save your component, along with its embedded content, to the Content Library.
-Once added, a label will appear in the top-left of your component, indicating that it is a "Library Item"; clicking on the "info" icon (the circled "i") within that label will open this documentation in a new browser tab.
+Click **Add** to save your component (along with its embedded content) to the Content Library.
+Once added, a label will appear in the top-left of your component, indicating that it is a "Library Item".
 It's also worth noting that the dashed border box around your component will now be orange (as opposed to blue), and the **Add** button in the context menu will now be an **Unlink** button highlighted in blue (see: [Unlinking a component from the Content Library](#unlinking-a-component-from-the-content-library)).

 ![Content Library Item and context menu](./assets/ContentLibraryItemAndContextMenu.jpg ':size=50%')